The Vertical Wall Series. New to the series? Start with What Is the Wall?, then follow the remaining parts in order. View all five pieces →

 The Wall Is a Weapon

 It becomes an arms race.
-And like every arms race before it, the countries leading it aren't building for progress.
-They're building for power.
+And like every arms race before it, the countries leading it are building for power.

 Two Superpowers, One Finish Line